This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Challenges in Hand Sewing Pants

-Hand sewing pants can come with its fair share of hurdles, like bulky fabrics or stubborn thread tangles.
+Hand sewing pants can come with its fair share of challenges, from tackling thick fabric to keeping stitches even.

 Dealing With Thick or Heavy Fabric